derekphilipau/musefully/docs/EMBEDDINGS.md

 # CLIP Embedding Similarity Examples

+No longer used due to cost.
+Original code is in [feature-experimental-clip](https://github.com/derekphilipau/museum-nextjs-search/tree/feature-experimental-clip) branch.
+[The code here](https://github.com/derekphilipau/elastic-clip-museum-search) was used to add the embeddings via a Colab notebook.

 Below are some screenshots of CLIP Embedding similarity results.

 Embeddings were added to Elasticsearch as dense vectors: